 I obtained my bachelor’s degree in mathematics from the University of Texas in Austin.
 I went to medical school at the University of Texas in Houston and completed medical residency there, including a year as chief medical resident.
 My fellowship training in cardiology and interventional cardiology took place at the University of California San Francisco.
 Additional details about me can be found on my practice website.
 I also run a program of cardiovascular disease prevention and sports cardiology called Athletic Heart of San Francisco.

-- Accad, M. Of parts and wholes: a Thomistic refutation of “brain death.”
-Linacre Q. (2015) In Press.
+- Accad, M. Of parts and wholes: A Thomistic refutation of “brain death.”
+Linacre Q. (2015) In Press (Available online ahead of publication).

 - Accad M. Heterologous embryo transfer: magisterial answers and metaphysical questions.
 Linacre Q. (2014) 81:38-46